mihail911/CS221Project/Notes.md

 I started with simple features: just the words in the title and description.
 Then I added features for instructor names and course codes.

 Next I thought to add combination features.
 I just included `code + (title/description word)` for the sake of efficiency.

+### Profiling

+It takes way too long to run.
+I spent about two hours trying to get the Python profiler to give me something useful, but I couldn't get it to work so I'm rewriting the program in Haskell.